-The A’s knew Kotsay’s impending first managerial gig was an inevitability after he’d interviewed for five different openings over the past three years.
-Between his 17 years as a player and seven years as a coach, Kotsay is seeking to cultivate his own legacy as the 31st manager of a storied A’s franchise.
+The A’s knew that Kotsay’s impending first managerial gig was an inevitability after he’d interviewed for five different openings over the past three years.
+Between his 17 years as a player and 7 years as a coach, Kotsay is seeking to cultivate his own legacy as the 31st manager of a storied A’s franchise.

 “All the data comes from being in professional baseball for 25 years,” said Kotsay.
 “The responsibility of a manager, I’ve watched and learned.
 I’ve had some unbelievable mentors.
 Dave Roberts and Craig Counsell are personal friends.
-Jim Leyland, Bruce Bochy, [Bud] Black are all men I admire and played under or coached for.
+Jim Leyland, Bruce Bochy, Bud Black are all men I admire and played under or coached for.
 The knowledge they’ve passed on, I’m excited to take it and hit the ground running.”
 (M Gallegos - MLB.com - Dec 21, 2021)

 June 1996: The Marlins drafted him in the first round, out of California State-Fullerton.
 Mark signed for $1.1 million with the Marlins a week after the Olympics.